-Context: Cash accounts were not reconciled on a timely basis throughout the fiscal year.
-Reconciliations also contained inaccurate reconciling items.
-This led to significant audit journal entries, necessary to adjust related accounts to correct balances as of June 30, 2022.
+Context: Accounts were not reconciled on a timely basis throughout the fiscal year.
+This led to significant audit journal entries, necessary to adjust related accounts to correct balances as of June 30, 2022, and June 30, 2023.

-Recommendation: The District should implement a month end procedure checklist to ensure all cash accounts, as well as all balance sheet accounts, are reconciled within 30 days of month end.
+Recommendation: The District should implement a month end procedure checklist to ensure all balance sheet accounts, are reconciled within 30 days of month end.